 How knee arthroscopy is performed

-The steps to arthroscopy are quite simple to understand, and the procedure leaves patients with less pain, little scaring and shorter recovery time.
+The steps to arthroscopy are quite simple to understand, and the procedure leaves patients with less pain, minimal scarring, and a shorter recovery time.
 First, a tiny opening is made in your skin around the joint area.
 A second opening is made inside your joint so that a microscopic camera, known as an arthroscope, can fit inside.
-This camera is then manoeuvred around your joint so that Dr Street can see exactly what the damage to your joint is.
+This camera is then manoeuvred around your joint so that Dr Street can precisely see what the damage to your joint is.

 Which conditions can be treated with arthroscopy?